FAQs

 Do I need insurance?

-Run for Love Ibiza is an extreme sporting event, so adequate travel, medical and other insurance is required.
+Run for Love Dolomites is an extreme sporting event, so adequate travel, medical and other insurance is required.
 Personal insurance that covers ultra marathon trail running is obligatory to participate in this event.
 If a participant does not have sufficient insurance, they will not be allowed to take part.

 Event insurance is included in the entry fee, but we require you to be covered personally as well.
 Three companies we recommend include: Dogtag, The British Mountaineering Council, ITRA Insurance.

-It is your responsibility to ensure that you check and adhere to the specific passport, visa, health and immigration requirements for Ibiza.
+It is your responsibility to ensure that you check and adhere to the specific passport, visa, health and immigration requirements for Italy.
 You must check these requirements with the relevant embassies/Consulates and by consulting with the latest travel advice provided by the Foreign, Commonwealth and Development Office (“FCDO”) at www.gov.uk/foreign-travel-advice or your local government’s travel advice.

 How do I train?

-TRIBE is a community and we will train as a team to prepare for Run for Love Ibiza; from monthly training sessions to information workshops and longer ultra runs.
+TRIBE is a community and we will train as a team to prepare for Run for Love Dolomites; from monthly training sessions to information workshops and longer ultra runs.
 We go further and faster, together.
 We will release full information about team training events, plans and schedules to all runners in due course.

 We recommend a minimum of 3 months of training prior to the event commencement.
 However, this depends entirely on your base level of fitness.
 For some, this will be less, and for others, you will want to get started as soon as you sign up!
 Many previous Run for Love participants have not completed a marathon prior to registration and we typically find that the average biggest training week is between 52 and 60 miles.
 Walking lots during training is an excellent way to build mileage and base for ultras: it’s not a speed race!
+Run for Love Dolomites will take place in the mountains with large amounts of elevation so hill training is essential as part of your plan.

 What will the weather be like?